Software-defined networking: Security using the SDN paradigm

-Group Data Delivery Using SDN
+Group data delivery using SDN

 Distributed applications that run across datacenters usually replicate data for the purpose of synchronization, fault resiliency, load balancing and getting data closer to users (which reduces latency to users and increases their perceived throughput).
 Also, many applications, such as Hadoop, replicate data within a datacenter across multiple racks to increase fault tolerance and make data recovery easier.
 All of these operations require data delivery from one machine or datacenter to multiple machines or datacenters.
 The process of reliably delivering data from one machine to multiple machines is referred to as Reliable Group Data Delivery (RGDD).

 SDN switches can be used for RGDD via installation of rules that allow forwarding to multiple outgoing ports.
-For example, OpenFlow provides support for Group Tables since version 1.1 which makes this possible.
-Using SDN, a central controller can carefully and intelligently setup forwarding trees for RGDD.
-Such trees can be built while paying attention to network congestion/load status to improve performance.
+For example, OpenFlow provides support for Group Tables since version 1.1, which makes this possible.
+Using SDN, a central controller can carefully and intelligently set up forwarding trees for RGDD.
+Such trees can be built while paying attention to network congestion and load status to improve performance.
 For example, MCTCP is a scheme for delivery to many nodes inside datacenters that relies on regular and structured topologies of datacenter networks while DCCast and QuickCast are approaches for fast and efficient data and content replication across datacenters over private WANs.

-Relationship to NFV
+Relationship to network function virtualization

-Network Function Virtualization, or NFV for short, is a concept that complements SDN.
+Network function virtualization (NFV) is a concept that complements SDN.
 Thus, NFV is not dependent on SDN or SDN concepts.
 NFV separates software from hardware to enable flexible network deployment and dynamic operation.
-NFV deployments typically use commodity servers to run network services software versions that previously were hardware-based.
-These software-based services that run in an NFV environment are called Virtual Network Functions (VNF).
-SDN-NFV hybrid program was provided for high efficiency, elastic and scalable capabilities NFV aimed at accelerating service innovation and provisioning using standard IT virtualization technologies.
-SDN provides the agility of controlling the generic forwarding devices such as the routers and switches by using SDN controllers.
-On the other hand, NFV agility is provided for the network applications by using virtualized servers.
+NFV deployments typically use commodity servers to run software versions of network services that previously were hardware-based.
+These software-based services that run in an NFV environment are called virtual network functions (VNFs).
+A SDN-NFV hybrid program was provided for high efficiency, elastic and scalable capabilities NFV aimed at accelerating service innovation and provisioning using standard IT virtualization technologies.
+SDN provides the agility of controlling the generic forwarding devices such as routers and switches by using SDN controllers.
+On the other hand, NFV agility is provided for network applications by using virtualized servers.
 It is entirely possible to implement a virtualized network function (VNF) as a standalone entity using existing networking and orchestration paradigms.
 However, there are inherent benefits in leveraging SDN concepts to implement and manage an NFV infrastructure, particularly when looking at the management and orchestration of VNFs, and that's why multivendor platforms are being defined that incorporate SDN and NFV in concerted ecosystems.